jeremyjpj0916/newrelic-code-test/README.md

 <b>Some assumptions</b>
 - I assume the disk where the java application will execute has proper permissions to write to the locical volume mount with proper disk space availible.
-- I assume no other application is currently running on localhost port 4000 and you have proper permissions to enable local traffic on that port as well.
+- I assume no other application is currently running on localhost port 4000 and you have proper permissions to bind on that port as well.
 - I assume the computer has a proper amount of RAM for runtime JVM execution to store and process data at runtime.

 ## Future Enhancements